microsoft/Olive/docs/source/overview/options.md

     - `search_algorithm_config: [Dict]` The configuration of the search algorithm.
 The configuration of the search algorithm depends on the search algorithm.

-    - `output_model_num: [int]` The number of output models from the engine based on metric priority rank.
+    - `output_model_num: [int]` The number of output models from the engine based on metric priority.
 If not specified, the engine will output all qualified models.

     - `stop_when_goals_met: [Boolean]` This decides whether to stop the search when the metric goals, if any,  are met.
 This is `false` by default.